Patterns of Sex in Your Relationship: Understanding More with EFT

 About the Author

-Kirstin Franklin is a Licensed Marriage and Family Therapist Associate and a Certified Clinical Trauma Professional.
+Kirstin Franklin is a Licensed Marriage and Family Therapist and a Certified Clinical Trauma Professional.
 Kirstin helps clients examine relational patterns, get in touch with their needs, and express those needs in vulnerability during the healing process.

 Previous